 It would not be wrong to say that almost every charter guest faces a dilemma on how much to tip a yacht charter crew.
 The truth is that there is no hard and fast rule for tipping, or the right amount of tipping is clearly a debatable matter.
-However, just like you tip the bellman or the person who carries your luggage, you are also expected to tip the crew of your luxury yacht charter.
-Usually, brokers suggest you to pay from 5 to 20% of your base charter fee as a tip, based on your yacht and location.
-Tipping is definitely not mandatory, and it is completely customer driven.
+However, just like you tip the bellman or the person who carries your luggage, you are also expected to tip the crew of your luxury yacht charter California.
+Usually, brokers suggest you pay from 5 to 20% of your base charter fee as a tip, based on your yacht and location.
+Tipping is definitely not mandatory, and it is completely customer-driven.
 Guidelines are always there but the final decision always depends on the customer.
 You must know that tipping is not a crew’s salary.

 The concept of tips falls under the thanksgiving department and it depends on the services they offer and a customer’s satisfaction level.
-In order to clear all the confusion regarding tipping your yacht charter I have answered some of the commonly asked questions in this blog that will help you make a decision on this.
+In order to clear all the confusion regarding tipping your yacht charter, I have answered some of the commonly asked questions in this blog that will help you make a decision on this.

 1. How much should you tip?

 It all mainly depends on three main factors

 - The time duration of the trip and

 Usually, tips amounts are set within the range of 15% of the base fee as suggested by the Mediterranean Yacht Brokers Association.
 You can simply ask your broker whether the yacht follows the guidelines of the MYBA.
 It will be easier for you to know what they expect from you.

 2. How do you know if the crew will be satisfied with the amount?

 When you are not sure about how much does the crew expects from you as a tip, it is better to ask and confirm from your broker whether the yacht supports the recommended guidelines of the MYBA.
 Even if he fails to give you a proper answer, you can ask about the previous trips to get a clear picture of the matter.